seclab-ucr/UBITect/README.md

     $cd KLEE
     $./build-klee.sh
 ```
+Now the qualifeir inference is under path/to/UBITect/build/bin/ubitect and klee is under path/to/UBITect/KLEE/klee/build/bin/klee

-## How to use UBITect:
+## How to use UBITect
-Build the bitcode file with -O0 optimization and -g option, then tag it:
+* Compile the code with options: -O0, -g, -fno-short-wchar
+* Rename the basic block by dir/to/llvm/build/lib/bbTaglib.so
 ```sh
     $opt -load dir/to/llvm/build/lib/bbTaglib.so -bbtag bitcode-before-tag >>bitcode-after-tag
 ```
-Use UBITect to generate the potential warnings:
+Use path/to/UBITect/build/ubitect to generate the potential warnings:
 ```sh
     # To analyze a single bitcode file, say "test.bc", run:
     $./build/ubitect -ubi-analysis test.bc